John Williamson (communist): Political career

 After the 4th World Congress, Williamson returned home to Chicago, where he joined a 3-person Secretariat of the YWL, along with Martin Abern and Oliver Carlson.
 In 1924 he was made the YWL's representative to the YCI in Moscow.
 His time there was short, as he returned in September 1924 to assume the role of head of the YWL, a job which he maintained until August 1928, when he was replaced by Sam Darcy for factional reasons.
 After his removal as Secretary of the YWL, Williamson was again named Industrial Organizer for the group.

 Williamson was a delegate to the 5th Enlarged Plenum of the Executive Committee of the Communist International (ECCI), held in April 1925.

 In the fall of 1926, Williamson married Lenore Sarney, a Polish émigré who was active in the Young Communist movement.
 In 1930 their marriage came to an end, they remained friendly and Lenore remarried and subsequently settled in the Soviet Union.

+From 1933 to 1940, Williamson was the CPUSA's District Organizer in Ohio, during which interval the membership of the district grew from 600 to 3,500.

+In 1935 Williamson met Mae Kuperman and in March 1936 they married.
+They would go on to have two boys, Robert (Bob) and Neil, and would remain together until his death.

 Williamson was a supporter of James P. Cannon's faction during the period in which Cannon and William Z. Foster were at odds, but he managed to remain in the Communist Party after Cannon's expulsion for Trotskyism in 1928.
 That same year he spent 9 months in the Soviet Union with his wife.
 He was released by the Young Communist League (successor to the YWL) for work in the adult party after the 5th National Convention of that organization, held in April 1929.
 From 1930, Williamson sat as a member of the governing Central Committee of the Communist Party.

 Smith Act Conviction

 In 1949, John Williamson was convicted under the Smith Act in an attempt by the US Department of Justice to "decapitate" the leadership of the Communist Party USA.
-He served 5 years in prison and was promptly deported to the UK upon his release in 1955.
+He served five years in prison and was promptly deported to the UK upon his release in 1955.
 There he was active in the Communist Party of Great Britain.

 Williamson suffered a serious heart attack in April 1963 and wrote a memoir of his life in the radical movement in 1965, a book eventually published by the Communist Party's International Publishers in 1969.